ilianbraka/Takima_TP/README.md

 Explanation of Directives:

   hosts: all:
-    Applies the tasks to all the hosts specified in the setup.yml inventory file.
+  - Applies the tasks to all the hosts specified in the setup.yml inventory file.
 This can be replaced with a specific group (e.g., prod) to target a subset of hosts.

   become: true:
-    Grants administrative privileges (e.g., via sudo) to execute tasks that require elevated permissions, such as installing packages or managing services.
+  - Grants administrative privileges (e.g., via sudo) to execute tasks that require elevated permissions, such as installing packages or managing services.

   roles:
-    Defines a sequence of roles to structure and modularize tasks.
+  - Defines a sequence of roles to structure and modularize tasks.
 Each role encapsulates related tasks, promoting reusability and clarity in automation workflows.

 Purpose of setup.yml and playbook.yml:

 These files enable Ansible to:

   Organize Hosts and Environments:
-    The setup.yml inventory groups hosts into environments (e.g., production) and defines global variables, simplifying environment management.
+  - The setup.yml inventory groups hosts into environments (e.g., production) and defines global variables, simplifying environment management.

   Deploy Applications Step-by-Step:
-    The playbook.yml orchestrates the deployment process in a structured way, utilizing reusable roles to perform tasks in logical steps, ensuring maintainability and scalability.
+  - The playbook.yml orchestrates the deployment process in a structured way, utilizing reusable roles to perform tasks in logical steps, ensuring maintainability and scalability.

 ---

 ### **Roles Details**

 1. Role install_docker

 Purpose:

 This role installs Docker and its dependencies on the target server, serving as the foundation for deploying containers.

 Key Tasks:

-    Install Docker and Python3-Pip:
+- Install Docker and Python3-Pip:

 #### 1. `install_docker`
-Installs Docker and its dependencies.
 ```yaml
 - name: Install Docker and dependencies
   apt: